Hans28/Capstone_project/README.md

 # Capstone_project
-This projectaims to use istorical data and build optimum modelfor prediction purpose
+This project aims to use historical data and build optimum model for prediction purpose